 Cloud Foundry by MindSphere¶

-MindSphere offers a managed open source Platform-as-a-Service (PaaS) powered by Cloud Foundry for developing cross-platform applications and lowering development efforts.
+MindSphere offers a managed runtime environment powered by Cloud Foundry to easily run own applications across all regions.
 The following features and Buildpacks are currently supported.
 This is subject to change and might be enriched over the time.

 |Runtime||Cloud Foundry Runtime||MindSphere uses 2.9.x runtime with hardened stemcells|